-In March of 2015, Stanley Brothers Social Enterprises, LLC (“the Applicant”) filed an in-use trademark application for the standard characters CW.
+In March of 2015, Stanley Brothers Social Enterprises, LLC (“the Applicant”) filed a trademark application for the standard characters CW.
 The Application was for “hemp oil extracts sold as an integral component of dietary and nutritional supplements.”
-After a series of Office Actions issued by the Examining Attorney, the Applicant’s CW trademark was refused registration under Sections 1 and 45 of the Trademark Act.
-In particular, the Examining Attorney believed that the Applicant’s use of the goods in commerce is unlawful because the goods are considered by the USPTO to be
+After a series of Office Actions issued by the USPTO, the trademark was refused registration under Sections 1 and 45 of the Trademark Act.
+In particular, the Examining Attorney believed that the Applicant’s use of the goods in commerce is unlawful because the goods are considered by the USPTO to be illegal under:

 The 2018 Farm Bill

 The Board stated that the legality of the Applicant’s goods “depends on